 7 Days to Die Save File Location (V2.6, 2026): Local Saves, Dedicated Server, PS5/Xbox & Post-Update Recovery

-Updated May 2026 for V1.0+/V2.x: The 7 Days to Die dedicated server save location depends on your platform and which game version your server is running.
-This page lists the exact paths for V1.0+ (current era), legacy A21, and the older A19/A20 paths, plus what to back up, how to migrate between machines, and where mod-specific save data lives.
+Updated June 2026 for V1.0 through V3.0: The 7 Days to Die dedicated server save location depends on your platform and which game version your server is running.
+This page lists the exact paths for V1.0+ (current era, unchanged in the upcoming V3.0 Sandbox Siege update), legacy A21, and the older A19/A20 paths, plus what to back up, how to migrate between machines, and where mod-specific save data lives.
+With V3.0 on the way, copy your Saves folder before switching branches so an experimental build cannot corrupt your world.

 Where the Save Files Live (V1.0+ / V2.x)